mwmlln/hangman/README.md

 # Hangman

-This site is created as a Milestone project for Code Institute's Software Development course.
+This site is created as a portfolio project for Code Institute's Software Development course.

-Here is a link to the live project: [Hangman](https://https://pp3-hangman.herokuapp.com/)
+Here is a link to the live project: [Hangman](https://pp3-hangman.herokuapp.com/)

 This is the opening image of the game in Heroku site

 <img src="ss_images/hangman_welcome_ss.jpg" width="500">
+Hangman is a classic word game that a lot of people are familiar with.
+This game runs on a terminal based window but has same familiar structure and offers category choices that users can select from.

 ## The purpose for this site
----
-Hangman is a classic terminal based game that a lot of people are familiar with.
-This game has same familiar structure and offers three categories of words that users can choose from.
+This site is created to provide a little fun in the terminal environment which can be boring sometimes.
+Except the mock terminal setting which was provided by Code Institute, the game is made purely using Python language.

 ## User experience